karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 Continue metadata readings from Week 9.

-View the *XML Essential Training* Course on Lynda.com: [http://www.lynda.com/XML-tutorials/XML-Essential-Training/145930-2.html?org=unm.edu](http://www.lynda.com/XML-tutorials/XML-Essential-Training/145930-2.html?org=unm.edu)
+Kevin Goldberg.
+2008. *XML: Visual QuickStart Guide, Second Edition*.
+Peachpit Press. [link](https://learning.oreilly.com/library/view/xml-visual-quickstart/9780321602589/) - Parts [1](https://learning.oreilly.com/library/view/xml-visual-quickstart/9780321602589/pt01.html), [3](https://learning.oreilly.com/library/view/xml-visual-quickstart/9780321602589/pt03.html), and [4](https://learning.oreilly.com/library/view/xml-visual-quickstart/9780321602589/pt04.html).

 ## Note on Software ##

-This week you may want to consider downloading an XML editor (such as [Aptana Studio](http://www.aptana.com/products/studio3.html) as used in the Lynda.com tutorial, or [Oxygen](http://www.oxygenxml.com/) as an alternative to creating your XML documents in a standard OS-provided text editor such as `notepad` (Windows) or a freely downloadable text editor such as `notepad++` ([download link](http://notepad-plus-plus.org/) for Windows) or `textwrangler` ([download link](http://www.barebones.com/products/textwrangler/) for Mac).
+This week you may want to consider downloading an XML editor (such as [Aptana Studio](http://www.aptana.com), or [Oxygen - with a trial license key](http://www.oxygenxml.com/) as an alternative to creating your XML documents in a standard OS-provided text editor such as `notepad` (Windows) or a freely downloadable text editor such as `notepad++` ([download link](https://notepad-plus-plus.org) for Windows) or the free tier of `BBEdit` ([download link](https://www.barebones.com/products/bbedit/) for Mac).

 ## Assignment ##